apache/openwhisk-deploy-kube/kubernetes/ingress/README.md

-configured to expose themselves via a NodePort [see](https://github.com/apache/incubator-openwhisk-deploy-kube/tree/master/kubernetes/cluster-setup/services.yml#L13) By determining the IP address of a worker node and the exposed port numbers, you can determine your API_HOST and APIGW_HOST.
+configured to expose themselves via a NodePort [see](https://github.com/apache/incubator-openwhisk-deploy-kube/tree/master/kubernetes/cluster-setup/services.yml#L13) By determining the IP address of a worker node and the exposed port numbers, you can determine your API_HOST and APIGW_URL.
 There are no additional files to apply.
 TLS termination is handled by the nginx service.